RSNA/s4s-fhir-broker/README.md

 - WADO-RS  Base URL: http://localhost:9090/dcm4chee-arc/aets/DCM4CHEE/rs

 ### Load test images into dcm4chee server
+_(The instructions here show how to load test images into the dcm4chee test server.
+You will need to modify them is you are using your own WADO RS Image Source.)_

 I loaded one test image in the dcm4chee server.
 There are two versions of this image file in the 'testImages' directory